 But this Managing Director also is just as inspired by her firm’s generous employees.
 “Philanthropy and charity bring out the best in people,” says Joan.
 “I get to see that every day and experience a corporate culture that’s fully committed to giving back.
 Our employees are dedicated to creating transformative change in our communities and pour their time, skills and financial support into everything we do.”

-She points to the more than 2.4 million service hours employees have collectively logged through the firm’s Global Volunteer Month program since 2006.
+She points to the nearly 2.6 million service hours employees have collectively logged through the firm’s Global Volunteer Month program since 2006.
 She and her nearly all-women team also coordinate year-round employee volunteerism and all firm and employee giving, grant-making and scholarships.
-They spearhead Morgan Stanley’s Annual Appeal (employee giving campaign) and coordinate the firm’s Strategy Challenge, a pro-bono program in which employees are paired up with nonprofits to help solve key strategic questions.
+They spearhead Morgan Stanley’s annual employee giving campaigns and coordinate the firm’s Strategy Challenge, a pro-bono program in which employees are paired up with nonprofits to help solve key strategic questions.

-Recently, under Joan’s direction, the firm launched the Morgan Stanley Global Alliance for Children’s Mental Health to fight stress, anxiety and depression in young people, a cause to which Morgan Stanley has donated over $20 million.
-The Alliance has benefitted over 11 million children, families and educators since February 2020.
+Under Joan’s direction, the firm launched the Morgan Stanley Global Alliance for Children’s Mental Health to fight stress, anxiety and depression in young people benefitting over 25 million children, families and educators globally since February 2020.

 A partner of Morgan Stanley’s Institute for Inclusion, Joan recognized the need for employees to be able to take action in the ongoing racial justice movement.
 She and her team pulled together grants, employee contributions and matched funds for the NAACP Legal Defense and Education Fund.
-And over the next five years, in partnership with the Institute for Inclusion, the Morgan Stanley Foundation committed $20 million to help address systemic inequities in education and career outcomes for young adults from low-to-moderate income backgrounds with a focus on ethnically diverse students.
+Also, in partnership with the Institute for Inclusion, the Morgan Stanley Foundation committed $20 million over five years to help address systemic inequities in education and career outcomes for young adults from low-to-moderate income backgrounds with a focus on ethnically diverse students.